elioengcomp/most-popular-jar/experiment/README.md

 Experiment to identify the behavior of the application to different execution arguments

-## Workload description
+## Workload Description

-The workload consists in search for the most popular jar file inside an Artifacotry repository containing 1087 items out of which 505 are Jar files.
+The experimental workload consists in searching for the most popular jar file inside an Artifacotry repository containing 1087 items out of which 505 are Jar files.

 ## Execution scenarios